Harnessing Chain-of-Thought Reasoning in Multimodal Large Language Models for Face Anti-Spoofing: Introduction

 The construction of FaceCoT proceeds in three stages.
-First, to guide the model to perform human-like reasoning—inspecting from global context down to local details and deriving a final judgment, we design a dedicated CoT annotation format tailored to FAS.
-As shown in Figure~\ref{fig:case}, this format comprises six hierarchical levels: caption, facial description, facial attributes, reasoning, spoofing description, and conclusion.
-Second, we employ GPT-4o \cite{gpt4o} to automatically generate initial CoT annotations.
+First, to guide the model to perform human-like reasoning, which involves inspecting from global context down to local details and deriving a final judgment, we design a dedicated CoT annotation format tailored to FAS.
+As shown in ~\cref{fig:case}, this format comprises six hierarchical levels: caption, facial description, facial attributes, reasoning, spoofing description, and conclusion.
+Second, we employ GPT-4o \citep{gpt4o} to automatically generate initial CoT annotations.
 To guarantee data quality and accuracy, we adopt a human-in-the-loop workflow in which all automatically generated content is rigorously filtered and refined by expert annotators.
 The resulting high-quality subset is named \textbf{FaceCoT-Gold100K}.
 Third, to expand the dataset’s scale, we train a specialized FAS caption model on FaceCoT-Gold100K.
 During this process, we integrate a rule-verifiable Reinforcement Learning (RL) strategy to improve annotation quality and robustness across domains.
 The optimized model is capable of producing high-quality CoT annotations even on unseen data, allowing us to generate an additional 982K structured annotations, termed \textbf{FaceCoT-Silver982K}.

-To the best of our knowledge, FaceCoT is the first Visual Question Answering (VQA) dataset specifically designed for FAS, aggregating \textbf{1.08M} training samples from two large-scale public FAS datasets~\cite{CelebA-Spoof,wild-fas} and covering 14 distinct attack types.
-The types of attacks included in the dataset are illustrated in Figure~\ref{fig:combined}(a).
+To the best of our knowledge, FaceCoT is the first Visual Question Answering (VQA) dataset specifically designed for FAS, aggregating \textbf{1.08M} training samples and covering 14 distinct attack types.
+The types of attacks included in the dataset are illustrated in ~\cref{fig:combined}(a).
 Its carefully engineered, structured and hierarchical CoT annotation format not only ensures logical consistency and interpretability but also provides a natural learning pathway for downstream reasoning models.
-Moreover, a hybrid annotation workflow—combining GPT-4o–driven automatic generation with expert manual refinement—further guarantees data quality and reliability.
+Moreover, we adopt a hybrid annotation workflow that combines GPT-4o–driven automatic generation with expert manual refinement, which further guarantees data quality and reliability.
 Finally, the integration of an RL–based strategy during the dataset expansion phase enhances cross-domain annotation accuracy and robustness, supplying the multimodal FAS community with unprecedentedly large-scale, high-quality training resources.